 Apparently, we are going to be dealing with the oil sands for a very long time.

 Mining the oil sands raises severe environmental problems.
-A year or so ago, it was reported that just one mining waste pond in Canada was about 14 miles in circumference and contained over a 100 feet depth of a slow-settling, water-oil-sand-clay mix.
+A couple of years ago, it was reported that just one mining waste pond in Canada was about 14 miles in circumference and contained over a 100 feet depth of a slow-settling, water-oil-sand-clay mix.
 Try cleaning up that mess!

 Canada is plunging ahead with oil sands development (includes use of government subsidies) without totally solving the environmental problems.
 Eventually, they will have to face up to the environmental problems and determine if they can afford the environmental damage to their country.
 (Note: an incredible amount of domestic and foreign (China!) money is being put into oil sand development and the Canadians are not immune to the influence of this money.